-Although Israel's risk premium remains higher compared to the pre-conflict period, it has decreased significantly since the ceasefire with Lebanon and general geopolitical improvements, as indicated by the 5-year Sovereign CDS which has decreased by ~67bps from its peak.
+Although Israel's risk premium remains higher compared to the pre-conflict period, it has decreased significantly since the ceasefire with Lebanon and general geopolitical improvements, as indicated by the 5-year Sovereign CDS which has decreased by ~82bps from its peak.

-The 10-year yield on Israeli government bonds in shekels has fallen to that of U.S. Treasury bonds.
-This gap reflects expectations that the shekel will strengthen over time or, at the very least, that major bond market participants are reluctant to bet against the shekel, despite the ongoing state of conflict.
+The 10-year yield on Israeli government bonds in shekels has fallen beneath the U.S. Treasury bonds.
+This gap reflects expectations that the shekel will continue to strengthen over time or, at the very least, that major bond market participants are reluctant to bet against the shekel, despite the ongoing state of conflict.

-The Bank of Israel expects the average interest rate in 4Q'25 to be 4.0/4.25%.
+The Bank of Israel expects the average interest rate in 2Q'26 to be 3.75%.

-The interest rate forecast assumes that the direct economic impact of the conflict will persist until the end of 2Q'25.
+The interest rate forecast assumes that a ceasefire agreement will be reached in Gaza in early 3Q'25.
 Following this, GDP is expected to gradually align with its pre-conflict trend.
 It is anticipated that existing supply-side constraints will gradually ease, while domestic demand is projected to recover at a slightly faster pace.